ThinkingBeyond/BeyondAI-2025/Aryan Basnet, Arnav Maharjan and Ashila A M Ardiyansyah/README.md

 Performance metrics included Weighted F1-score, per-class F1-score, confusion matrices, and training time.

+## Understanding F1 Score for Image Classification

+A common question: isn't F1 score used for NLP tasks?
+Actually, F1 score is a general classification metric used whenever you're categorizing data into classes, regardless of data type.
+In NLP, you might classify text as positive or negative sentiment.
+In our case, we're classifying X-ray images as Normal, Pneumonia, or TB.
+Same concept, just different input data.

+Think of it this way: the model looks at an X-ray image, predicts "Pneumonia," and the F1 score tells us how reliable that prediction is based on what the image actually shows.
+F1 score balances precision (not flagging healthy patients as sick) and recall (not missing actual disease cases), making it ideal for medical diagnosis where both false positives

 ## Results and Discussion

 ### F1 Scores per Dataset